zodb/relstorage/README.txt

 The patches are also included in the source distribution of RelStorage.

 You need the Python database adapter that corresponds with your database.
+On CPython, install psycopg2, MySQLdb 1.2.2+, or cx_Oracle 4.3+.
+On PyPy, install psycopg2cffi or PyMySQL (PyPy will generally work with psycopg2 and MySQLdb, but it will be *much* slower);
-Install psycopg2/psycopg2cffi, MySQLdb 1.2.2+/PyMySQL 0.6.6+, or cx_Oracle 4.3+.
+cx_Oracle is untested.

 Configuring Your Database